Find Affordable College Courses

 Top North Dakota Schools for an Associate in Allied Health Professions

 Our analysis found Rasmussen University - North Dakota to be the best school for allied health professions students who want to pursue a associate degree in North Dakota.
-Rasmussen University - North Dakota is a fairly small private for-profit school located in the midsize city of Fargo.
+Rasmussen University - North Dakota is a small private for-profit school located in the midsize city of Fargo.

 The average amount in student loans that allied health majors at Rasmussen University - North Dakota take out while working on their Associate Degree is $30,123.

-A rank of #3 on this year’s list means Bismarck State College is a great place for allied health professions students working on their associate degree.
-BSC is a small public school located in the city of Bismarck.
+A rank of #2 on this year’s list means North Dakota State College of Science is a great place for allied health professions students working on their associate degree.
+Located in the distant town of Wahpeton, North Dakota State College of Science is a public school with a small student population.

 On average, allied health graduates from BSC take out $13,030 in student loans while working on their Associate Degree.